 As a producer, Allison has mounted national broadcast/web campaigns for Chipotle and Converse, managed production for documentaries on PBS' Independent Lens and POV, and produced numerous short films and independent stage productions.
 She has also worked as a creative executive for Humble Journey Films and Current TV, creating original programming for both cable and network television.

-She is also a regular contributor to The Hairpin, named one of Forbes's top 100 best blogs for women, and has written and blogged for New York Magazine, Beautiful/Decay Magazine, and The Fader Magazine, as well as copy for countless clients.
+She is also a former contributor to The Hairpin, named one of Forbes's top 100 best blogs for women, and has written and blogged for New York Magazine, Beautiful/Decay Magazine, and The Fader Magazine, as well as copy for countless clients.
 She holds a BA in Visual and Media Arts from Emerson College and, through a departmental fellowship, an MFA from NYU's Tisch School of the Arts in Dramatic Writing.